By Deidre Miller…

 More than half the world’s population lives in cities and contiguous suburbs, and that percentage is growing.
 If you think about it, you probably won’t be surprised to hear that people who live in urban and suburban areas have smaller carbon footprints, or average, than rural dwellers.
 Urbanites are more likely to live in smaller spaces and in large, shared buildings that don’t lose and gain heat as easily as small detached houses.
 They have fewer square feet per person.
 They have shorter commutes and often walk, bike or use public transport.
 More of the space they use is shared with other people.

 However, cities could be doing better, both with energy use and as human habitats.
 People in cities could be more mindful about energy conservation.
 There is no reason why the office lights should stay on all night in city centre skyscrapers.
 The management of the mechanical systems in most large buildings could be much better with the use of zoned mechanical systems and building information management.
 Many historic buildings could become more efficient with the elimination of drafts, the addition of more efficient mechanical systems and even a little occupant training on how to use features like double hung windows for natural cooling and ventilation.
+Heating and cooling our buildings is often done using an HVAC but, if they cease to work as intended, it may be worth getting them serviced or looked at if they break – see here to learn more about Air Conditioning Services.
 Focusing on maintaining and improving existing properties rather than constantly building outward would help to stretch the embodied energy in cities and protect the green space around them.

 Many of the same actions that save energy and reduce emissions can also improve quality of life.
 Expanding and improving public transport, making it easier for people to walk and bike to work and helping cities to breathe better by using permeable pavement, nurturing green space and even making buildings partly organic through green roofs and green walls: all of this would help make cities more sustainable and more pleasant to live in.